reflectoring/reflectoring.github.io/_posts/2019-01-19-spring-boot-web-controller-test.md

 }
 ```

-We expect the controller to transform the incoming `UserResource` object into a `User` object and call
+We expect the controller to transform the incoming `UserResource` object into a `User` and to pass this
-`registerUser()` with it.
+object into the `registerUser()` method.

 To verify this, we can ask
 the `RegisterUseCase` mock, which has been injected into the application context with the `@MockBean` annotation:

 ```java